 Paul proved that this wouldn’t be the last time that he would share a studio with legends when in May 2017, he visited Detroit to record his own song ‘Tomorrow’s Love’ at the world famous United Sound Systems recording studio with backing vocals provided by none other than Tobi Legend, Kim Weston, Pat Lewis and The Original Vandellas.
 Before the year was out, Paul returned to Detroit and recorded two more original songs: ‘Baby, It’s Yours’, with backing vocals by The Fantastic Four, and it’s b-side: ‘That’s The Truth’.

-Paul is currently promoting vinyl releases of his Detroit recordings and is due to appear for the fourth successive year at the ‘Northern Soul Survivors’ weekender in September 2018 alongside yet more Northern Soul legends.
-He is also due to appear with Manchester Camerata Orchestra in ‘reimagined’ concerts celebrating the music of Motown and Northern Soul.
+In 2018, Paul is due to appear for the fourth successive year at the ‘Northern Soul Survivors’ weekender in Skegness as well as with Manchester Camerata Orchestra in ‘reimagined’ concerts celebrating the music of Motown and Northern Soul.